gnobal/protobuf-zero-copy-network-stream-sample/README.md

 Notes
 -----
 1. Logging code is commented out.
 You better uncomment and use your own logging framework to catch errors.
 2. This code was used in a production server, but currently doesn't have any associated tests.
-It is provided as is and wihtout guarantee.
+It is provided as is and wihtout any guarantee.